magnesj/ResInsight/docs/CompletionExport.md

 - **Visible Completions**
   - **Perforations** -- Option to include or exclude perforation intervals in the export.
     - **Time step** -- Which timestep to export.
 This option is included since perforation intervals have a start time, and thus not all perforations need be present at all time steps.
+  - **Fractures** -- Option to include or exclude fracture completions from the export.
   - **Fishbones** -- Option to include or exclude fishbone completions from the export.
     - **Exclude Main Bore Transmissibility** -- If this options is checked on, only the transmissibilities for the fishbone laterals will be included in the export, and transmissibility along the main bore will not contribute.